ssfsx17/sky-islands/readable.md

 to pour water, at a rate of a number of cubic meters per turn equal to your Elemental Techs Rating. - Wood: You can spend 1 Action Point to permanently affix the Wood Force Object to the ground.
 This will transplant a whole tree from the Blended Realm.
-The tree's trunk is thick enough to completely block movement and visibility through a 5-foot square, and has a height equal to Elemental Techs Rating \* 20 meters.
+The tree’s trunk is thick enough to completely block movement and visibility through a 5-foot square, and has a height equal to Elemental Techs Rating \* 20 meters.